 On the southern edge of the National Park is the Devils Marbles Hotel – another great fuel, food and accommodation stop.

-Barrow Creek, the scenery is stark and it comes with it’s own unresolved mysteries.
+- Barrow Creek, the scenery is stark and it comes with it’s own unresolved mysteries.
 It is a roadside stop along highway offering fuel, kiosk, bar and accommodation.
 Built in the 1930’s, the Barrow Creek Hotel is of architectural and historical value and remains the earliest Hotel built between Alice Springs and Tennant Creek.

 - Ti Tree Roadhouse offers fuel and basic provisions for travellers between Alice Springs and Tennant Creek.
 Ti Tree is an unlikely agricultural centre producing significant crops of fruits and vegetables due to the abundant sunshine and huge underground water resources.
 Fuel and food are available and it’s the last chance to stretch your legs before you head towards Alice Springs.

 - Aileron is a roadhouse offering food, accommodation, supplies and fuel.
 Just over an hour north of Alice Springs, Aileron is home to the giant figure of the ‘Anmatjere Man’ (pronounced Am-mudge-a-rah).
 In December 2005, this impressive 17 metre sculpture was placed to overlook Aileron and the surrounding hills.
 In 2008 ‘Anmatjere Man’ was joined by ‘Anmatjere Woman and Child’.
 Created by talented sculptor, Mark Egan.

-Be warned: It is rumoured that those who see the Todd flow 3 times will never leave.
+Be warned: It is rumoured that those who see the Todd River flow 3 times will never leave.

 The infamous Todd River flows right through the middle of town, but for most of the year it is a dry river bed.
-When it does rain though, it turns into a major attraction for locals to ‘watch the Todd come down’.
+When it does rain though, it turns into a major attraction for everyone to ‘watch the Todd come down’.

 Where to stay in Alice Springs